tronkko/js-test/README.md

 });
 ```

 By default, test case will be considered a failure if it throws an exception.
-If you wish to ensure that a feature WILL throw an exception, then you will need to catch the exception as
+If you wish to ensure that a feature WILL throw an exception, then catch the exception as
 ```
 this.test ('user-22.0', function () {
     var ok = false;